 - Stuffing: One of my all time favorites, I probably gain a kilo each year from eating this by the giant spoonfuls.

 - Mashed Potatoes: This is for all of you cheap mothertruckers who are allergic to the kitchen.
-You need to know how to boil and mash and measure.
+You only need to know how to boil water, kind of measure, mash and add butter.
 If you are poor, can’t cook, and need to bring food to a Turkey Day feast, this is your dish.

 - Mac N Cheese: Even though I never ate this growing up during Thanksgiving, for the past few years it’s been a hit.
 I didn’t think the meal had enough carbs and fat alone, so I thought I’d bring some more to the table.

-- Southern Biscuits: Biscuits were never at my Thanksgiving table, but they should have been (we ate challah instead).
+- Southern Biscuits: Biscuits were never at my Thanksgiving table, but they should have been.
 Pillows of doughy loveliness is the way to go — plus, it takes less than an hour to make.

-- Brussels Sprouts: The Barefoot Contessa, AKA Ina Garten rocks my gassy brussel sprouts world with this recipe.
+- Brussels Sprouts: The Barefoot Contessa, AKA Ina Garten rocks my gassy Brussel sprout world with this recipe.

-- Apple Pie: Usually my aunt is in charge of the apple pie and vanilla ice cream, since I’d probably Sandra Lee it and buy a pre-made crust.
-But this Pioneer Woman recipe is half easy pie crust half apple crumble.
+- Apple Pie: Apple pie and vanilla ice cream, what a way to postre.
+Follow Pioneer Woman’s recipe for a half easy pie crust + half apple crumble.

-Organized Thanksgiving Events in Buenos Aires (updated 2012)
+Organized Thanksgiving Events in Buenos Aires on Thursday, November 24 (updated 2016)

-For those lazies who couldn’t be bothered to cook a Thanksgiving dinner (ahem, me…) or losers who weren’t invited to any Thanksgiving dinner (ahem, me again..) or non-Yanquis who want to know what this annoying Thanksgiving hype is all about (ahem, not me), check out some local festivities in Buenos Aires:
+For those lazies who couldn’t be bothered to cook a Thanksgiving dinner (ahem, me…) or losers who weren’t invited to any Thanksgiving dinner (ahem, me again..) or non-Yanquis who want to know what this annoying fatty overeat to oblivion Thanksgiving hype is all about, check out some local festivities in Buenos Aires:

-OK, now watch some of these Thanksgiving clips to get in the gobble spirit.
+OK, you must watch all of these Thanksgiving clips to get in the gobbleglobble spirit.